framely/community/docs/reference/annotations/valuerec.md

 | Support primitive expressions and pronoun expressions	|*"this city"*, *"over there"*	|
 | Support don't care expressions                       |*"don't care"*, *"anything will do"*	|

-- **List rendering**, allow builder to customize the template that verbalize the offer list in different languages.
+- **List rendering**: allow builder to customize the template that verbalize the offer list in different languages.

 ::: tip Note
 Don't care expressions need to be defined in another annotation, but the interactive experience will be reflected here.